officialcjunior/CS/README.md

 # Ass1
-This repository hosts the code of the Ass 1- 1D array of the Computer Programming undergrad course.
+This repository hosts the code for the Ass 1- 1D array and Homework of the Computer Programming undergrad course.